SM Spirituality Media

 In the index

-Spira's *Being Aware of Being Aware* is the gentlest serious modern presentation of the direct path in English — a sustained enquiry into awareness's relation to its objects, written so that the investigation it describes can begin while the book is being read.
-His longer-form talk opens the same enquiry in the discursive register that suits the early stages of the work, when the student is still treating the question as a philosophical one.
-The Q&A on intellectual versus lived knowing addresses the central problem of the path: the gap between a position one can defend and a recognition one inhabits, and what — if anything — closes it.
-Francis Lucille's piece in the index shows the teaching method clearly: a question is taken seriously on its own terms, traced to the assumption that produced it, and that assumption is examined directly rather than dissolved by reassurance.
-Nisargadatta Maharaj's *I Am That* belongs to a parallel non-dual stream rather than to the Krishna Menon lineage proper, but the householder dialogues of his Bombay teaching arrive at the same recognition through the same refusal to defer the investigation.
-Adyashanti's *Do Nothing* approaches the recognition by the back door, asking what remains when every spiritual technique has been laid down — a different vocabulary, the same direct move.
+Spira's *Being Aware of Being Aware* is the gentlest serious modern presentation of the direct path in English.
+It is a sustained enquiry into awareness's relation to its objects, written so that the investigation it describes can begin while the book is being read.
+His longer-form talk opens the same enquiry in the discursive register that suits the early stages of the work.
+The Q&A on intellectual versus lived knowing addresses the central problem of the path: the gap between a position one can defend and a recognition one inhabits, and what closes it.
+Francis Lucille's piece in the index shows the teaching method clearly: a question is taken on its own terms, traced to the assumption that produced it, and that assumption is examined directly.
+Nisargadatta Maharaj's *I Am That* belongs to a parallel non-dual stream rather than to the Krishna Menon lineage proper, but the householder dialogues of his Bombay teaching arrive at the same recognition through the same refusal to defer.
+Adyashanti's *Do Nothing* approaches recognition by the back door, asking what remains when every spiritual technique has been laid down.

 — end of entry —